PhiMarHal/misc-info/disperseSafe.md

 Paste respective ether/token amounts, separated by commas.
 Solidity doesn't handle decimals by default, so you will want to add 18 zeroes to each number.

-Etherscan has a convenient unit convertor at https://etherscan.io/unitconverter
+Etherscan has a convenient unit converter at https://etherscan.io/unitconverter

 ![Image](disp10.jpg)